School Of Health & Human Services

 - Royal Canadian Mounted Police (RCMP)

-Start at ACC and get a your certificate.
+Start at Assiniboine to complete your certificate.
 Then, further your education at a partnering institution and receive credit towards related degrees/diplomas.

 - Brandon University

-Several high schools have agreements with ACC.
-In these instances, high school students may receive advanced standing at ACC.
+Several high schools have agreements with Assiniboine.
+In these instances, high school students may receive advanced standing at Assiniboine.

 Duration/Start 8 months/September